Humanities: Education and employment

-Many humanities graduates may find themselves with no specific career goals upon graduation, which can lead to lower incomes in the early stages of their career.
+Many humanities graduates may find themselves with no specific career goals upon graduation, which can lead to lower incomes in the early stages of their careers.
 On the other hand, graduates from more career-oriented programs often find jobs more quickly.
 However, the long-term career prospects of humanities graduates may be similar to those of other graduates, as research shows that by five years after graduation, they generally find a career path that appeals to them.

 There is empirical evidence that graduates from humanities programs earn less than graduates from other university programs.
 However, the empirical evidence also shows that humanities graduates still earn notably higher incomes than workers with no postsecondary education, and have job satisfaction levels comparable to their peers from other fields.
 Humanities graduates also earn more as their careers progress; ten years after graduation, the income difference between humanities graduates and graduates from other university programs is no longer statistically significant.
 Humanities graduates can boost their incomes if they obtain advanced or professional degrees.

 Humanities majors are sought after in many areas of business, specifically for their critical thinking and problem-solving skills.
 Research has shown that humanities majors are especially adept at "soft skills" such as "written and oral communication, creative problem-solving, teamwork, decision-making, self-management, and critical analysis".